Resources and Documents

 Example #1: Rotom is listed on the team list when Heat Rotom is contained in the Battle Team, but the form-exclusive move Overheat is correctly listed in the move set on the team list.

-Example #2: Meowth alone is listed on the team list when Galarian Meowth is contained in the Battle Team, but the form-exclusive Tough Claws is correctly listed on the team list.
+Example #2: Meowth alone is listed on the team list when Galarian Meowth is contained in the Battle Team, but the form-exclusive Tough Claws Ability is correctly listed on the team list.

-A Pokémon is listed as holding Power Anklet but is holding a Power Bracer in the Battle Team.
+A Pokémon is listed as holding a Power Anklet but is holding a Power Bracer in the Battle Team.

 5.4.2.2.
 Major